jakekdodd/BoundlessKit-Android/README.md

 ###### DopamineKit.track()

-  - The `track()` function is used to track other user actions.
-Using `track()` calls gives Dopamine a better understanding of user behavior, and will make your optimization and analytics better.
+  - The `DopamineKit.track()` function is used to track other user actions.
+Using `track()` gives Dopamine a better understanding of user behavior, and will make your optimization and analytics better.
-  - Continuing the example, you could use the `track()` function to record when the user adds new tasks in your AddTaskActivity's `onCreate()` method for the  "To Do List" app, or  record `userCheckedDietHistory()` in the "Fitness" app.
+  - Continuing the example, you could use `DopamineKit.track()` function to record when the user adds new tasks in your AddTaskActivity's `onCreate()` method for the  "To Do List" app, or  record `userCheckedDietHistory()` in the "Fitness" app.

   Let's track when a user adds a food item in a "Fitness" app.
 We will also add the calories for the item in the `metaData` field to gather richer information about user engagement in my app.